- Shop Zonya

 Family get-togethers, neighborhood parties, work celebrations: eat, drink, eat, drink, eat, eat, eat.
 It seems that all parties revolve around FOOD!
-And typically, party fare isn't necessarily healthy fare.
-But even the busiest "Party Animals" can survive without disaster if you follow these simple party survival tips.
+And typically, party fare isn’t necessarily healthy fare.
+But even the busiest "Party Animals" can survive without disaster if these simple party survival tips are followed.

-Eat a low-fat breakfast and lunch to save up a few extra fat grams to spend at the party.
+Eat a light breakfast and lunch to save up a few extra calories to spend at the party.
 However, do NOT arrive at the party overly hungry either!
 In fact, eating a small snack before you go is a good idea.

 Include exercise before you go

-Let's face it, parties generally mean a few more calories than you usually eat.
-Overindulge on a day you don't exercise and your fat cells will grow all night long!
+Let’s face it, parties generally mean a few more calories than you usually eat.
+Overindulge on a day you don’t exercise and together the two can add up!
 To prevent this from happening, be sure to exercise before you go.

 Use a plate